-[Ticker] UK parties should reach deal this week, Barnier said
+[Ticker] Barnier: UK parties should reach deal this week

 Ticker

-UK parties should reach deal this week, Barnier said
+Barnier: UK parties should reach deal this week

 By EUOBSERVER

-The EU's chief Brexit negotiator Michel Barnier said Monday he hopes Britain's ruling Conservatives and the opposition Labour Party will reach a deal this week on the withdrawal agreement from the EU, including possible membership in a customs union.
+The EU's chief Brexit negotiator Michel Barnier said Monday he hopes Britain's ruling Conservatives and the opposition Labour party will reach a deal this week on the withdrawal agreement from the EU, including possible membership in a customs union.
 "The ball is in the UK court," Barnier told students in Leuven university in Belgium.
 Labour has also been discussing the idea of holding a confirmatory referendum on any Brexit deal.